 Minimally you need to remind them that the advanced courses will impose a social change in their life.
 This is no longer the Basic Christian life course.
 This does not only take an hour and a half or so a week.
-The home time that is needed to prepare a lesson depends on their education, on their abilities, and on a number of things.
-So, you need to tell them that they must rearrange their social life.
+Normal are six to eight hours at home every week.
+Some people take ten or twelve hours.
+It depends on their education, on their abilities, and on a number of things.
+So you need to tell them that they must rearrange their social life.

-B. Set aside a place.
+B. Set aside a place

 He must have a definite place of study that is prepared every time, without clutter, without other things.
 It is his personal place to study.
 It is clean.
 It is ready to sit down and start.
 There is good light, and his books and Bible are all right there on a little shelf.
-It can be in a bedroom or wherever, as long as there is a special little place for him.
+It can be in a bedroom or wherever, as long as there is a \\\\\\ little place for him.

-C. Schedule specific study time.
+C. Schedule specific study time

 Then he needs to have a special time.
 He and his wife together need to decide on a special time two or three times a week, or whatever, that he will be there to study and there will be no other things happening.
 The neighbor comes for a visit, and he wants some help.
 All right, you gladly agree to help him but not right now.
 Now it is impossible but an hour later after you are finished you will gladly do it.
-Right now, you are studying, you are busy, you are not available.
+Right now you are studying, you are busy, you are not available.
 Your mother comes for a visit.
 You open your notebook.
 You say, "Did you have an appointment mom?
 No?
 Whoops.
 I am busy."
-You need to tell your students that if they do not prioritize study, or it will not happen.
+You need to tell your students that if they do not prioritize study, it will not happen.
 They need help from their wives in order to have this time.